Ceejhayzxc/Ceejhayzxc/README.md

 - Other: Bootstrap, AdminLTE

 ## 📌 Current Projects
-🏡 Digital HOA Resident Platform – A web app for HOA management with announcements, payments, and elections.
+🏡 Digital HOA Resident Platform(Capstone - Ongoing)
+- A web app for HOA management with announcements, payments, and elections.

 ## 📌 Done Projects
 🏡 Tally Sheet and Dashboard for HOA monthly dues
+- A digital tool designed to streamline the tracking and management of monthly dues collected from homeowners in a Homeowners Association (HOA).